 For those looking for a private, intimate setting, Bendamere House Bed and Breakfast is the ideal option.
-There are five ensuites to choose from, all of which are equipped with tea and coffee facilities, fridges, TVs, air conditioning, plush beds and electric blankets.
-On top of that, each room has its own private balcony with breathtaking sea and mountain views.
+There are five en-suites to choose from, all of which are equipped with tea and coffee facilities, fridges, TVs, air conditioning, plush beds and electric blankets.
+On top of that, each room has its own private balcony with breathtaking ocean and mountain views.
 Homemade baking and spreads can be enjoyed in the communal dining area when the continental breakfasts are ready to be served.

-Alpine View Motel is a good go-to on a hot summer day: it is right next to the beach, and there is a spacious outdoor barbecue area for guests wanting to relish the extended sunshine hours with their families or travel companions.
-Being outside the main street, the motel also enjoys plenty of peace and quiet without foregoing the essential facilities.
+Alpine View Motel is a good go-to on a hot summer day: it is right next to the beach, and there is a spacious outdoor barbecue area for guests wanting to relish the extended sunshine hours with their family or travel companions.
+Being off the main street, the motel also enjoys plenty of peace and quiet without foregoing the essential facilities.
 There are 12 self-contained apartments available, ranging from single studios to one- and two-bedroom family lodgings.

 Bella Vista Motel offers a good base for some of Kaikoura’s best activities: it is just a five-minute walk from the town centre as well as being 10 minutes away from the main whale and dolphin encounter tour operators.
-Room options range from single Queen Studios to four-sleeper bedroom suites – all of which come with their own tea/coffee making amenities, toaster, fridge and some basic cooking facilities.
-Onsite parking is free, and families with globe-trotting tots can request cribs, high chairs and interconnecting rooms if needed.
+Room options range from single queen studios to four-sleeper bedroom suites – all of which come with their own tea/coffee-making amenities, toaster, fridge and some basic cooking facilities.
+On-site parking is free, and families with globe-trotting tots can request cribs, high chairs and interconnecting rooms if needed.

 The White Morph offers self-contained accommodation options with a luxurious flair.
 Its location on Kaikoura’s Esplanade means that guests are always surrounded by the town’s exquisite ocean vistas.
 Five-star rooms come with their own spa pools, and some even have their own private balconies to allow guests to bask at those postcard-worthy views.
 Four-star accommodation options include fully furnished family apartments, deluxe upstairs bedroom suites and garden studios for solo travellers wanting an extra layer of comfort.